noobpk/frida-ios-hook/README.md

 	[+] New:

-		[-] Add new method Intercept Crypto in application
+		[-] Add new new option dump decrypt application.ipa

 ```